re1/jacq-javaee/README.md

+The JACQ project documentation can be found at https://development.senegate.at/confluence/display/JACQ.
+This document contains instructions on dependencies, usage and contribution of and to this project.

+The Java project is separated into 8 mostly interdependent modules.
+The most important are listed here:

-**jacq-common** contains JPA / JAX-RS classes / interfaces only.
+- **jacq-common** contains JPA / JAX-RS classes / interfaces only.

-**jacq-service** contains the actual implementation using manager classes.
+- **jacq-service** contains the actual implementation using manager classes.

-The JACQ project is documented under https://development.senegate.at/confluence/display/JACQ.
+- **jacq-names** implements the [Common Names Web service](https://development.senegate.at/confluence/display/JACQ/Common+Names+Webservice) (CNS).

 ## Dependencies

 - [Java SE 8](https://docs.oracle.com/javase/8/) (JDK)
 - [Maven](https://maven.apache.org) (> 3.3.9)

-Although Maven is used for dependency management, the **JACQ Input** needs [Geckodriver](https://github.com/mozilla/geckodriver) installed for tests.
+While all modules use Maven for their dependency management, the **jacq-input** module needs [Geckodriver](https://github.com/mozilla/geckodriver) installed manually for tests.

 ## Development Setup

-:information_source: The required development setup is also available as a docker implementation in the [JACQ Docker](https://github.com/jacq-system/jacq-docker) project.
+:information_source: The required development setup is also available as a Docker implementation in the [JACQ Docker](https://github.com/jacq-system/jacq-docker) project.

 **Required:**